-The following list contains possible applications: When you use the device in the transfer network with double VLAN tagging, it is possible that you require an MTU that is larger by 4 bytes.
-On other interfaces, you specify the maximum permissible size of the Ethernet packets as follows: Link Aggregation interfaces Switching > L2-Redundancy > Link Aggregation dialog, MTU column Specifies if the port is physically switched on or off when you deactivate the port with the Port on function.
-Possible values: marked ► The port remains physically enabled.
-A connected device receives an active link. unmarked (default setting) The port is physically disabled.
-Track name Displays the name of the tracking object made up of the values displayed in the Type and Track ID columns.
-Power save Specifies how the port behaves when no cable is connected.
-Possible values: no-power-save (default setting) The port remains activated. auto-power-down The port changes to the energy-saving mode. unsupported The port does not support this function and remains activated.
-Signal Activates/deactivates the port LED flashing.
+The following list contains possible applications:

+- When you use the PRP redundancy protocol, it is possible that you require an MTU that is larger by 6 bytes. (depends on hardware) - When you use the device in the transfer network with double VLAN tagging, it is possible that you require an MTU that is larger by 4 bytes.

+On other interfaces, you specify the maximum permissible size of the Ethernet packets as follows:

+- HSR interfaces (depends on hardware) Switching > L2-Redundancy > HSR > Configuration dialog, Configuration frame, MTU field - PRP interfaces (depends on hardware) Switching > L2-Redundancy > PRP > Configuration dialog, Configuration frame, MTU field - Link Aggregation interfaces Switching > L2-Redundancy > Link Aggregation dialog, MTU column

+Power state

+Specifies if the port is physically switched on or off when you deactivate the port with the Port on function.

+- marked - The port remains physically enabled.
+A connected device receives an active link. - unmarked (default setting) The port is physically disabled.

+Displays the name of the tracking object made up of the values displayed in the Type and Track ID columns.

+Power save

+Specifies how the port behaves when no cable is connected.

+- no-power-save (default setting) The port remains activated. - auto-power-down The port changes to the energy-saving mode. - unsupported The port does not support this function and remains activated.

+Signal

+Activates/deactivates the port LED flashing.
 This function lets you identify the port in the field.

-Possible values: marked The flashing of the port LED is active.
-The port LED flashes until you disable the function again. unmarked (default setting) The flashing of the port LED is inactive.
+- marked The flashing of the port LED is active.
+The port LED flashes until you disable the function again. - unmarked (default setting) The flashing of the port LED is inactive.